 The Value of Community

 Community might sound like a pie-in-the-sky idea, but it’s essential for brands.
 Establishing a community can build trust with your audience, and that’s powerful.
-Brand trust is extremely important to 62% of consumers.
+Brand trust is extremely important to consumers.
 When they trust your brand, they’ll continue to purchase from you.
 Customer retention is extremely valuable and cost-effective; it can be as much as 25 times less expensive than acquiring a new customer.

 When you establish a community of loyal customers, they’ll also share your message with others, further growing your customer base.
 Don’t underestimate the power of those recommendations — 92% of consumers trust them.